The depth and breadth of our enrichment curriculum supports the development of the whole child.

 In the Early Learning Design Studio, students bring their visions to life by developing and presenting prototypes to peers.
 Using simple building materials and immersed in a robust multimedia environment that includes video and green screen capabilities, students learn to use the design process to develop, refine and present their prototypes.
 Creativity, risk-taking, collaboration, and perseverance are just some of the many personal competencies that are cultivated in our Early Learning Design Studio!

 P.E. is an integral part of the RPDS curriculum experience.
 Our Physical Education program begins in Kindergarten with an introduction to locomotor movement, spatial and body awareness, skill development, and cooperative gameplay.
 We focus on creating a positive learning environment where students can have fun and be active.

-The RPDS Fit-4-Life Program was established to motivate and encourage students and their families to enjoy a more active lifestyle outside of the school and work day.
-Through this initiative, our entire school community engages in a series of fun fitness activities throughout the year, culminating with the Daily’s Fit-4-Life Duathlon, held annually on the RPDS campus.
+The Team RPDS Program was established to motivate and encourage students and their families to enjoy a more active lifestyle outside of the school and work day.
+Through this initiative, our entire school community engages in a series of fun fitness activities throughout the year, culminating with the Daily’s Riverside Kids Duathlon, held annually on the RPDS campus.
 Our ultimate goal is to cultivate a lifelong love of play and exercise!

 The RPDS approach to early scientific inquiry provides students with hands-on opportunities to engage in in-depth investigations of a wide variety of topics including life cycles, atmosphere, weather, force and motion.
 One of the highlights of the Kindergarten Lab experience is utilizing The Early Learning Center’s Tower Garden, which allows for ongoing sensory-based explorations of botany and horticulture.